Daksh777/windows10-debloat/README.md

 # What is this project about?
 This project is a collection of various scripts and apps meant to debloat Windows 10 to make it use less resources, improve privacy and several other optimisations.

+## Contribute
+You are free to create pull requests and add new scripts, apps or other stuff which are not already included in the repository.
+You are requested to open issues, if you face, in the respective repositories and websites linked below and not in this repository.

 ## Sources
 ### Debloat apps:
 - OOSU10: https://www.oo-software.com/en/shutup10